Immunisation of children

 To find out what immunisations are needed for babies, children, adolescents and adults in South Australia have a look at the National Immunisation Program Schedule for South Australia.
 October 2018.

 Immunisations can be provided by your doctor, immunisation clinics, local councils, community child health nurses and by some hospitals.

-- If the child becomes obviously unwell it is probable that the child has a different health problem (eg a cold or other viral infection), and it may be wise to have the child checked by a doctor.
+- If your child becomes obviously unwell it is probable that your child has a different health problem (eg. a cold or other viral infection), and it may be wise to have the child checked by a doctor.

 - Place a cold cloth on the injection site if it is red or swollen (do not place ice directly onto the skin).

 - If the child has a fever or seems in pain, some paracetamol or ibuprofen may help.

 - If the child is not drinking or eating as much as usual, offer some extra drinks (breast milk, formula or water).

 - Many children need extra cuddling and comforting for a day or so.

 is the Australian Immunisation Register (AIR)?

 The Australian Immunisation Register (AIR) is a national register that records vaccinations given to people of all ages in Australia.
 When you or your child is vaccinated, your doctor or immunisation nurse enters the vaccination information onto the Australian Immunisation Register (AIR).